n0mbr3al3at0r10/iexec-demo/README.md

 **Bulk Sending:**

-- Sends to **all available contacts** you have access to **sequentially**
+- Sends to **all available contacts** you have access to **in parallel**
 - Shows real-time progress for each contact (e.g., "Submitting to contact 1/3")
 - Provides detailed summary with success/failure counts
 - Lists all successful submissions with their Task IDs
 - Shows any failed submissions with error messages
+- **60-second timeout protection** prevents hanging on slow submissions
 - Tracks total elapsed time for the entire submission process
-- **Sequential processing** - each submission completes before the next begins
+- **Fire-and-forget approach** - submissions happen immediately without waiting for blockchain confirmation

 **Performance Features:**

-- **Sequential Processing**: Each contact processed one at a time for maximum reliability
-- **Reliable Execution**: Each submission completes fully before the next begins
-- **Consistent Timing**: Predictable execution time based on individual submission times
-- **Error Isolation**: Failures in one submission don't affect others
-- **Easy Debugging**: Clear order of operations for troubleshooting
+- **Parallel Processing**: All contacts processed simultaneously instead of sequentially
+- **Fire-and-Forget**: Immediate submission without waiting for blockchain confirmation
+- **Timeout Protection**: 60-second maximum wait prevents hanging on slow submissions
+- **Fast Execution**: Typical completion in 2-10 seconds instead of minutes
+- **Scalable**: Performance doesn't degrade with more contacts

 **Prerequisites:** You must run the `subscribe` command first to protect your data and grant access.